-2. Definition
+2 Definition

-A Concealed Driveway is when a vehicle entering the road network from a driveway cannot be seen by a vehicle approaching the driveway for a distance equal to or less than the stopping sight distance.
+A Concealed Driveway is defined as a driveway where a vehicle entering the road network from this driveway cannot be seen by a vehicle approaching for a distance equal to or less than the stopping sight distance.
+Refer Austroads Guide to Road Design Part 3: Geometric Design for details of stopping sight distance.

-3. Responsibility